Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/supported-account-types.md

 Accounts associated with SKUs that don't carry licenses for Outlook client apps are also not supported.
 If users attempt to add those accounts, they see an error: **This account is not supported in Outlook for Windows due to the license provided by your work or school.
 Try to login with another account or go to [Outlook on the web](https://outlook.office.com/)**.

 Shared and delegated mailboxes can be opened from the folder list.
-Right click on the account name with shared mailbox permission, and select **Add shared folder or mailbox** to open.
+Right-click on the account name with shared mailbox permission, and select **Add shared folder or mailbox** to open.

 ## Protecting organization data

-The new Outlook doesn't currently support functionality that enables users to move or copy items between accounts, including:
+The new Outlook doesn't currently support functionalities that enable users to move or copy items between accounts, including:

-- Move or copy item between accounts
+- Move or copy an item between accounts
-- Reply or forward message from a different account
+- Reply or forward a message from a different account
 - Attach files from document/file storage from a different account

 When you compose a new email, if you change the ‘From:’ field to another mailbox, then a new compose window opens using the newly selected account.
 This design is intended to prevent accidentally performing an action on the wrong account in new Outlook.

-Cross-account functionality is being planned, including the functionality mentioned previously.
-These actions are manageable by organizations who want to enable adding of multiple accounts but want to disable cross-account functionality.
+Cross-account functionalities are being planned, including the functionalities mentioned previously.
+These actions are manageable by organizations who want to enable adding of multiple accounts but want to disable cross-account functionalities.
 These capabilities will be announced, along with their corresponding admin controls, ahead of rollout in the app.

 ## Prevent adding personal accounts